linl33/bohemia/guides/data_management_and_analytic_plan.md

     syslog for the entry: `tail -f /var/log/syslog | grep CRON` and your inbox.

+#### CronTab for checking data volume in DB

+This job is handled via a python script `check_database_data_size.py` which runs queries against the given tables to check what the total number of records are for the previous day.

+Currently checking for the data in:

+- `clean_minicensus_main`
+- `clean_refusals`
+- `clean_enumerations`
+- `clean_va`

+To set this up,
+1. Follow the same instructions as outlined in the CronTab Set Up section

+2. Add an entry for the database size check job to be run every day at 4 am 0 4 * * * sh /home/ubuntu/Documents/bohemia/scripts/run_db_size_check.sh

 ## Backups

   - All data needs to be regularly backed up in case of server failure.